ogoudey/VLA_Star/README.md

 ### SmolVLA on real robot
 Successfully stops SmolVLA when "put the colored blocks in the cardboard box" is seen to be done.

+All cognitive systems have this structure:

+       Govern
+       /    \
+   Action  Perception

+A VLA* architecture implements this:

+          action-type
+         /          \
+reactive output  action-relevant monitoring

 ### Path Planning through River (Unity simulation)
 Doesn't currenttly work - need a path follower.